How to Stop the Caps Lock Popup on Lenovo Laptops

 Here is a video showing how to quit the service in Task Manager:

-Now, there are multiple ways to access services; you can either do it through Task Manager, or you can simply open up the GUI via start.
-I suggest you try via start first, because the services UI we are looking after is a bit harder to find via Task Manager.
+Now, there are multiple ways to access Services; you can either do it through Task Manager, or you can simply open up the GUI via Start.
+I suggest you try via Start first, because the Services UI we are looking for is a bit harder to find via Task Manager.

 Windows services window, the location of properties right-click option